tafseer-nayeem/RHP/Code/Analysis/README.md

+We also present a detailed analysis to provide more supportive evidence of our arguments.
+To this end, we randomly selected m examples for each class of reviews considering helpfulness votes.
+Then, we extract Top $K$ (where $K$ = $5$) n-grams from each class of reviews to identify the most relevant keywords or topics in reviews to assess what aspects are most talked about the items (e.g., hotels or restaurants).

 |       Helpfulness Class      |   |   Unigram  |   |         Bigram        |
 |:----------------------------:|---|:----------:|---|:---------------------:|
 |       Class #1 Votes [1, 2)  |   |   'room'   |   |      'front desk'     |